Best motherboard for Core i9 14900K in 2025 – our top picks for high-end, gaming, and overclocking

 - Lacks extensive OC support

-We reviewed the Prime Z790-A WiFi and found it to be a greatly competent option for an LGA 1700 processor and keep things simple doing so.
-With a white thermal playing and I/O shield, it is a bit more in unison to offer something simple and easy to use, especially if it means you don’t forget the shield install.
+We reviewed the Prime Z790-A WiFi and found it to be a greatly competent option for an LGA 1700 processor, and it keeps things simple.
+With a white thermal playing and I/O shield, it is a bit more in line to offer something simple and easy to use, especially if it means you don’t forget the shield install.
 But it does come in white, so as long as you go for a whole build or are not too bothered by the color of the inside, it’s nothing too intense to worry about.

 The ASUS Prime Z790 is a no-thrills motherboard that can give you the best price to performance ratio of any Z790 on the market.
 It'll allow your CPU to stretch it's wings, and the design fits almost any build aesthetic.